PX4/PX4-Devguide/en/ros/external_position_estimation.md

 ## EKF2 Tuning for External Position Estimate

-A set of paramters need to be set in order for EKF2 to use the external position estimation.
-You can use QGroundContorl (QGC) to easily adjust these paramters.
-All of the following paramters can be found in the EKF2 tab in QGC.
+A set of parameters need to be set in order for EKF2 to use the external position estimation.
+You can use QGroundContorl (QGC) to easily adjust these parameters.
+All of the following parameters can be found in the EKF2 tab in QGC.

 * External position estimate can be enabled by setting the `EKF_AID_MASK` to enable vision position and yaw fusion
 * To use the external height estimate for altitude estimation, set `EKF2_HGT_MODE` to use vision
-* Adjust the `EKF2_EV_DELAY` paramter.
+* Adjust the `EKF2_EV_DELAY` parameter.
 This value actually represents how far off the timestamp of the measurement is off from the "actual" time it was captured at.
 It can technically be set to 0 if there is correct timestamping (not just arrival time) and timesync (e.g NTP) between mocap and ROS computers.
 In reality, this needs some empirical tuning since delays in the entire Mocap->PX4 chain are very setup specific and there is rarely a well setup system with an entirely synchronised chain.

 * Use `EKF2_EV_POS_X`, `EKF2_EV_POS_Y`, `EKF2_EV_POS_Z` to set the position of the vision sensor (or mocap markers) with respect to the robot's body frame.
-* Reboot the flight controller in order for the paramters to take effect.
+* Reboot the flight controller in order for the parameters to take effect.

 Now, you will need to feed the external position data to the flight controller using the [VISION_POSITION_ESTIMATE](https://mavlink.io/en/messages/common.html#VISION_POSITION_ESTIMATE).
 MAVROS provides an easy interface to do this through the `vision_pose_estimate` plugin.